BTrDB/smartgridstore-manual/development-environment.md

 minikube ip
 ```

 You should be able to proceed with the rest of the installation guide.
+Note that there are still some difficulties with using ceph as a storage class inside minikube.
+You may need to use the "avoid storage class" option in the site config.